-For Sociology graduate students wanting to teach during academic year 2017-18 the on-line TF application and instructions will be available sometime in mid-April.
+For Sociology graduate students wanting to teach during academic year 2017-18 the on-line TF application and instructions is now live (April 27, 2017).

 Graduate students from other departments who are interested in being a teaching fellow may now apply for those courses that may need additional TFs via the new Central Application for Teaching Sections (CATS): https://apps2.registrar.fas.harvard.edu/cats.
 Note that decisons on these positions will be made after classes have met and enrollments are known.
 Thank you.